KULL-Centre/PRISM/software/make_prism_files/README.txt

                         location is /storage1/shared/data/prism_gnomad/uniprot
                         [0:2]/unipro[2:4]/uniprot[4:6]/
   -d                    Debug mode.
+  -v, --verbose         Level of output, default zero is no output

+usage: make_prism_gnomad_file_seq.py [-h] [-e {mis,syn,complex,all}]
+                                     [-m {overwrite,leave}]
+                                     [-tmp_folder TMP_FOLDER]
+                                     [-out_folder OUT_FOLDER] [-d] -uniprot
+                                     UNIPROT -seq SEQ [-v]

+Minimally requires a uniprot ID and a seq.
+Will make one prism file for the Ensembl transcript that matches this uniprot and sequence, if it exists.
+This is done to specifically make a file to a certain isoform/transcript.

+required arguments:
   -uniprot UNIPROT      Uniprot ID to get transcripts and make prism_gnomad
                         files for
   -seq SEQ              Protein sequence of interest.
 Extract variants for the
                         first transcript that matches this.

-  -v, --verbose         Level of output, default zero is no output
+optional arugments:
+same as make_prism_gnomad_file_all

 The reason it has to be this sucky and you can't just specific isoform 1 is that while you can get all Ensembl transcripts associated to a uniprot ID there is no guaranteed way to match a specific isoform to its Ensembl transcripts.
 So we compare the sequences and the transcript with the same seq as has been requested must be that isoform.

-3. proteome wide data
+2.3. proteome wide data

 For generating this data I have downloaded the human proteome with one sequence per protein from uniprot from here: https://www.uniprot.org/proteomes/UP000005640 (click on "Download one protein sequence per gene") resulting in: UP000005640_9606.fasta.gz